chenlinear/chenlinear.github.io/content/posts/20230309-book-review-the-invisible-universe-why-theres-more-to-reality-than-meets-the-eye.md

 5. So what is Dark Matter?
 6. It could be MACHO (MAssive Compact Halo Object), which was later ruled out.
 7. It could be WIMP (Weakly Interacting Massive Particle), which has to be (1) non-baryonic in the Standard Model, (2) weakly interacting, meaning that only Gravity and Weak Nuclear Force are possible.
 8. The author didn't point it out, but the murderer is probably neutrino.[^3] See [Sterile neutrino](https://en.wikipedia.org/wiki/Sterile_neutrino).
 I later found out that [_Interpreting Reactor Antineutrino Anomalies with STEREO data_](https://arxiv.org/abs/2210.07664) rejects this hypothesis.
-But the results from LSND and MiniBooNe are odd, so it's kind of suspicious.
+But the results from LSND and MiniBooNe are odd, so it's kind of suspicious.[^4]

 Anyway, the murderer is still out there, you kids should watch out.